-Course Code: BCS101 Credit Units: 01 Teaching hours: 01
+Course Code: BCS101 Credit Units: 01

 The course is intended to give a foundation of English Language.
 The literary texts are indented to help students to inculcate creative & aesthetic sensitivity and critical faculty through comprehension, appreciation and analysis of the prescribed literary texts.
 It will also help them to respond form different perspectives.